chaseruskin/orbit/docs/src/topic/overview.md

 - An ip saves its world state by storing a __Lockfile__, called `Orbit.lock`, alongside the manifest.
 A lockfile lists all of the resolved ip dependencies required for the local ip and how to retrieve those ips if necessary again.
 Running `orbit lock` will build an ip-level graph to resolve the entire ip-level dependency tree and store this information in the lockfile.

-- Users customize their experience with Orbit using __Configurations__, which collections of __Targets__, __Settings__, and __Protocols__.
+- Users customize their experience with Orbit using __Configurations__, which are collections of __Targets__, __Settings__, and __Protocols__.
 All of these items are defined in an Orbit configuration file, called `config.toml`.
 Configurations allow users to reuse and share their workflows across teams and ips.

 - To build (or test) a design within a local ip, Orbit runs a __Build Process__.
 The build process takes as input the local ip's __Lockfile__, __Source Files__ (hdl code), __Auxiliary Files__ (any other file types needed), and a specified __Target__.
 Running `orbit build` (or `orbit test`) will enter the build process.